 Physical Singles Sales

 Unlike most big historical bands like Pink Floyd or Led Zeppelin, the Bee Gees also sold a good share of physical singles.
-No doubt they extensively used the favorable background of the 70s solid singles market but how high have their sales climb?
+No doubt they extensively used the favorable background of the 70s solid singles market but, just how high have their sales climbed?

 As a reminder, the weighting is done with a 10 to 3 ratio between one album and one physical single.

 Bee Gees’ 1st (1967) – 684,000 equivalent albums

 Massachusetts – 3,350,000

 Idea (1968) – 1,269,000 equivalent albums

 I’ve Gotta Get a Message to You – 2,100,000

 Massachusetts is largely regarded as the huge hit of the early days of the Bee Gees – it indeed was with a heavy 3,35 million units sold, in spite of a relatively low half a million sold in the US.
 Other songs were far from being weak as well, as they all sold at least 600,000 copies, except Let There Be Love which was released in the Netherlands only.